 Original creative work option

-The original creative work option allows you to address or explore your geographic interests through artistic, or other expressive, forms, which may include, but are not limited to: photography, film, video, or other visual media, creative writing, and performance.
-You should design a project that addresses themes or questions of relevance to your area of concentration within the major: Culture & Politics, Urban & International, or Physical Environment.
-Your project should demonstrate your ability to think and act independently and to apply what you have learned during your course of study in geography.
+The original creative work option allows you to address or explore your interests through artistic, or other expressive, forms, which may include, but are not limited to: photography, film, video, or other visual media, creative writing, and performance.
+You should design a project that addresses themes or questions of relevance to your area of concentration.
+Your project should demonstrate your ability to think and act independently and to apply what you have learned during your major course of study.

 Typically, there will be three stages to the original creative work: the proposal, creation, and presentation.